 - Profile portrait

-For your app to be considered for API access, it must comply with the following restrictions:
+To be considered for API access, your app must comply with the following restrictions

 - Don’t exceed a reasonable request volume.
 Our daily allowed limit is 40K requests.